mvrdevelopment/spec/proposal/mesh-format/gltf.md

 The following requirements for the glTF file apply:

 - Use the `glb` binary formart
-- Only use the v2 formart
+- Only use the v2 format
 - Do not use extension
 - Dp not use animations
 - Only use jpeg or png texture resource